 Sidelight - Narrow windows on either side of a door to admit light.
-See Figures 46 and 108.
+See Figures 46 and 109.

 Significant Characteristics of Historical or Architectural Resources - Those characteristics that are important to or expressive of the historical, architectural, or cultural quality and integrity of the resource and the setting and includes, but is not limited to building material, detail, height, mass, proportion, rhythm, scale, setback, setting, shape, street accessories, and workmanship.
-Refer to the following definitions:
+Refer to the definitions for "Building Materials," "Detail," "Height," "Proportion," "Rhythm" and "Scale."

-Building Materials - See "Building Material."